 - Black in stool: Old blood

 - Increased Urates: Dehydration* and possible kidney problems (*Birds suffering from dehydration may have crinkly skin around theirs eyes.
 Another way to diagnose dehydration is to pinch their skin for a second.
 Dehydrated skin will remain tented for several seconds, rather than bouncing right back.
-Click here for information on hydrating a bird).
+Hydrating a bird

 2. A non-crystal urine called urine (clear water).
 Sometimes the two types of urine are mixed creating a cloudy white urine.
 Important changes include color changes and amount.
 This part will appear chalky white and has a consistency that isn't really watery or solid.
 The consistency could be compared to Elmer's' glue, without the stickiness.)